devzano/Watchlistr-Web/README.md

 * The TMDB API for providing movies and tv shows data.
 * Running ```create-react-app``` for the initial app setup.
 * Deploying on Vercel.
-* Using Replit as backend server.
+* Using Render as backend server.
 * Having a small free database on FreeDBTech.